hendricius/the-bread-code/recipes/sourdough/make-sourdough-starter.md

 process to be slower, I go as low as 10%.
 This comes in handy when you want to make an overnight bread.

-## After a few weeks of not feeding, liquid starts to appear on top of the mother dough
+## After a few weeks of not feeding, liquid starts to appear on top of the sourdough

 This is natural.
 The yeast and bacteria have produced a lot of lactic acid and alcohol.